steelwheels/KiwiCompnents/Document/Function/enterView.md

 # `enterView` function
-Allocate new view and switch the current view to it.
+Allocate new child view and switch the current view to it.
+This function is finished after new child view is closed by [leaveView](https://github.com/steelwheels/KiwiCompnents/blob/master/Document/Function/leaveView.md) function call.

 ## Prototype
 The `enterView` function allocate new view.
-The new view will be selected by the name of the view.
+The parameter `arg` is passed to the view.
+The return value is given by [leaveView](https://github.com/steelwheels/KiwiCompnents/blob/master/Document/Function/leaveView.md).
 ````
-enterView(name: string): any
+function enterView(path: string, arg: any): any
 ````

 ## Parameter(s)